Staff

 • Executive Director

-• Program Manager, Healthcare Career Pathway
+• Program Manager, Healthcare Career Pathways

 Sophia is a Board Certified Music Therapist, MBA graduate, and violinist.
 She received her Master of Music Therapy from New York University and an MBA from International Technology University.
 She joined the Healthcare Career Pathways team at DHTI in 2021 with a passion for serving the immigrant population and the healthcare industry.
 She has 8 years of work experience in hospitals, health care agencies, behavioral health institutions, and education as a music therapist clinician, educator, consultant, and program manager.
 She brings her specialties in healthcare management, program development, and marketing to her current work at DHTI.